Print vs Embroidery: Which Branding Method Is Right for Your Workwear?

 Last reviewed for compliance: 03 February 2026

-When choosing branded workwear, one of the most common questions we hear is:
+When choosing branded workwear, one of the most common questions businesses ask is:

-This guide explains the difference between print vs embroidery for workwear — and how to choose the right option for your business.
+This guide explains the difference between print vs embroidery for workwear, and how to choose the right branding method for your business.

-• Printed workwear is ideal for hi-vis garments and full-colour logos.
+Printed workwear is typically best for hi-vis garments, large logos and full-colour artwork.

-• Embroidered workwear is best for everyday clothing where a premium, long-lasting finish is required.
+Embroidered workwear is usually best for everyday uniforms where a premium, long-lasting finish is required.

 At HiVizWorkwear.net:

-Below, we explain exactly why each method suits different applications.
+Below we explain exactly why each branding method suits different applications.

 Printed workwear applies your logo directly onto the garment using modern techniques such as DTF (Direct to Film) printing.